LIAAD/ACE-2005-Translation-and-Alignment-Pipeline/README.md

 # ACE-2005 Translation and Annotation Alignment Pipeline

 This pipeline translates the  [ACE 2005 corpus](https://catalog.ldc.upenn.edu/LDC2006T06)  into Portuguese and aligns the translated annotations with the corresponding text.
+Additionally, it can be easily adapted for translating the ACE-2005 corpus into other languages.

 ## Overview